ictvoip/ictvoip-docs/docs/source/getting_started/quick_install.rst

  f) Custom Package Rates [status=0] in Tariff Table
-    Set your incremental inbound/outbound costs to sell at. ie. 0.00967 Set your custom incremental billing value in sec. ie. 6/6 or 30/6 or 1/1 If you wish to use Custom Rates for specific regions you must set [status] column to 0 in order for that Prefix(es) to use custom rates.
+    Set your incremental inbound/outbound costs to sell at. ie. 0.00967 Set your custom incremental billing value in sec. ie. 6/6 or 30/6 or 1/1 If you wish to use Custom Rates for specific prefixes or regions you must set [status] column to 0 in order for those Prefixes to bill using the set custom rates.
-    SQL query example to use selected regions in Canada: